devtee/batch-win-installer/README.md

 set uninstall.example="%ProgramFiles%\example\uninstall.exe" -ms
 ```

+# Requirements

+* Tested on 64 bit version of Windows 10

 # Installation

+To install
+* put batch-software-installer.bat and settings.bat in a folder.
+* download wget.exe and xidel.exe and put in the same folder
-To install put batch-software-installer.bat and settings.bat and edit settings.bat to customise.
+* edit settings.bat to customise.

 # Feedback
 #